University of Buckingham: Campus

 Near the centre of the town of Buckingham is the riverside campus, which is partly contained within a south-turning bend of the River Great Ouse.
 Here, on or just off Hunter Street, are some of the university's central buildings: Yeomanry House; the Anthony de Rothschild building (which contains Humanities); the Humanities Library; and also some of the student accommodation, looking northwards across the river.
 Prebend House, a recently restored Georgian house, contains the Vice-Chancellor's office.
-On the other side of Hunter Street, on the so-called 'island', is the Tanlaw Mill, one of the university's social centres – with the main refectory, the Fitness Centre, and the Students' Union Office.
+On the other side of Hunter Street, on the so-called 'island', is the Tanlaw Mill, one of the university's social centres; with the main refectory, the Fitness Centre, and the Students' Union Office.

 Overlooking this site, on the hill above, is the extensive Chandos Building.
 This complex contains the Medical School.
 It also houses the Ian-Fairburn Lecture Theatre, the largest lecture theatre on the river-side site.

-Further on, up the hill, on the London Road, is another element of the campus, in particular the School of Law, which is housed in the Franciscan Building, surrounded by other student accommodation blocks.
+Further on, up the hill, on the London Road, is another element of the campus, in particular the schools of Law and Computing, which is housed in the Franciscan Building, surrounded by other student accommodation blocks.
 This is opposite the swimming pool and leisure centre.
 The university has been expanding in recent years.
 It has acquired a new site on the west side of the river, which will increase the capacity of the river-side campus as a whole.

 Organisation and governance

 Chancellor

-On 24 February 2020, Mary Archer was installed as chancellor of the university,.
+On 24 February 2020, Dame Mary Archer was installed as chancellor of the university.

-Former chancellors included Lord Hailsham of St Marylebone (from 1973 to 1993), Baroness Margaret Thatcher (from 1993 to 1998), Martin Jacomb (from 1999 to 2010), Lord Tanlaw (from 2010 to 2013), Lady Keswick (from 2014 to 2020) and, latterly, Dame Mary Archer.
+Former chancellors were Lord Hailsham of St Marylebone (from 1983 to 1993), Baroness Margaret Thatcher (from 1993 to 1998), Martin Jacomb (from 1999 to 2010), Lord Tanlaw (from 2010 to 2013), and Lady Keswick (from 2014 to 2020).